cphdat3sem2019spring/Week-11_ReactRouter_Security_Apps/README.md

 ### What to do before this lesson
 - Hopefully you have all completed all the steps in this [small exercise](https://docs.google.com/document/d/1V03BdDyEvvoJ1ekpbV1LSX3p2NDFQJiz6OPKIrIuYDs/edit?usp=sharing) If not do it before this lesson
--[:book: Another small tutorial/guide (25 min.)](https://www.sitepoint.com/react-router-v4-complete-guide/), which will introduce you to React Router
+- [:book: Another small tutorial/guide (25 min.)](https://www.sitepoint.com/react-router-v4-complete-guide/), which will introduce you to React Router
 - [:book: Bookmark this link](https://reacttraining.com/react-router/web/api/), which include the API-description for React Router V4, which we will be using

 ### Exercises